scality/cloudserver/docs/INTEGRATIONS.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will now set up the Docker volumes that will be mounted to the NFS Server and serve as data and metadata storage for S3 Server.
+We will now set up the Docker volumes that will be mounted to the NFS Server and serve as data and metadata storage for Zenko CloudServer.
 These two commands have to be replicated on all machines:

 .. code:: sh